Nshutitricia/tricia_nshuti_pdb_27253/README.md

 ## Challenges and Solutions

-- **Challenge:** ORA-65019 error when attempting to open already-open PDB
+- **Challenge:** Got ORA-65019 error a few times
-- **Solution:** Verified PDB status before executing OPEN command
+- **Solution:** Realized I was trying to open a PDB that was already open.
+I started checking status with SHOW PDBS first.

 ## Verification Steps